Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

 # Chapter 6B – Times and dates

 Jai uses Apollo Time as its basis for working with time.
 It is defined in module _Basic_, and is a cross-platform time implementation that has both high precision and very long range.
 Apollo Time is a 128-bit integer, defined as the number of femtoseconds since the Apollo 11 Moon Landing.
-There are 10**15 femtoseconds in one second.
+There are 10e15 femtoseconds in one second.

 The common operations like +, - and so on are operator overloaded, and coded in inline assembly for speed.

 ## 6B.1 - Getting the current time
+The following code starts out (see line (1)) with time functions defined in _Basic_.

 See *6B.1_times.jai*:
 ```c++